juhasev/sample-ninja-help/edit-panelist-sub-panel.md

 ### Sub-Panel

-Tells you which sub panel this individual belongs to along with sub panel's supported locales.
+Tells you which sub panel this individual belongs to along with the sub panel's supported locales.